New F1D Rules

 Effective January 1, 2015, F1D rules will change.
-The rules change was voted on earlier this year and the result is that the minimum weight for F1D is going up from 1.2 grams to 1.4 grams and the maximum allowable motor weight is being reduced from 600 mg to 400 mg.
+The rules change was voted on earlier this year and the result is that the minimum weight for F1D is going up from 1.2 grams to 1.4 grams, and the maximum allowable motor weight will be reduced from 600 mg to 400 mg.
 This rules change will invalidate all current AMA Indoor records for F1D.
 The slate will be clean starting January 1, so get those record trials sanctions in!

 A few things are clear with these new rules.
-The 1.4-gram weight does mean airframes can be made much stiffer than before.
+The 1.4-gram weight means airframes can be made much stiffer than before.
 Using carbon will no longer be limited to only propeller outlines and VP hubs.
 Carbon can be applied to other parts of the airframe such as motor sticks, wing tips, or spars.
-This next year will prove to be interesting regarding F1D’s new technological developments.
+Next year will prove to be interesting regarding F1D's new technological developments.

 The reduced rubber will drop flight times and put a premium on having good rubber.
 With only 400 mg of rubber, using only the best will maximize flight times.
 Those with stashes of premium rubber will definitely have an advantage.

 A recent topic of discussion has been the expected amount of flight time reduction.
 The initial approximation is roughly 67% of the previous flight times, because only two-thirds of the current amount of rubber can be used.
-Several contests this year have flown both versions of the rules and there is some comparison data.
+Several contests this year have been held following both versions of the rules and there is some comparison data.

-At the recent Nats in Moscow, Idaho, the winning 1.2-gram F1D two-flight total was 69:32.
+At the recent Indoor FF Nats in Moscow, Idaho, the winning 1.2-gram F1D two-flight total was 69:32.
 The winning 1.4-gram two-flight total was 50:10, which works out to 72% of the old time.
 Brett Sanborn flew under the new rules during the July 4 weekend at Lakehurst, Illinois, and had a 30:07.
-His record at the same site is 42:03, which is 72% of the previous performance as well.
+His record at the same site is 42:03, which is 72% of the previous performance.

 After his Lakehurst flying session, Brett made this interesting comment regarding the new 400 mg motors.
 He stated, "I broke a lot of motors yesterday.
 It was hard to get the thinner motors up to high enough torque to do any time.
 That was probably the biggest challenge.
 So I don't believe the people who say we'll use less rubber because we will be breaking more motors to get a flight off."